graysonkent/graysonkent.github.io/_posts/2017-03-24-setting-up-spellcheck-for-navigating-directories.md

 /spellingIsHard$
 ```

-This only works in the interactive shell (for good reason) and I wish there was a 'set' equivalent so it would be more portable, but overall this a very handy option.
+This only works in the interactive shell (for good reason) and I wish there was a `set` equivalent so it would be more portable, but overall this a very handy option.

 Further Reading:
 ----------------